ConvertKit vs. ActiveCampaign : EMAIL MARKETING PLATFORM COMPARISON

 If you only need the basics of automation and aren't interested in a bunch of features you might never use, ConvertKit is a great option.

-Chances are, you won't be using your CRM in isolation and you'll want to integrate with other tools.
+Chances are, you won't be using your email and CRM in isolation, so you'll want to integrate with other tools.
 If you plan to take payment, run online courses, or put together a membership site then you'll love knowing that AccessAlly is the ideal companion to both ActiveCampaign and ConvertKit.

 ActiveCampaign currently offers a much more robust and easy to use automation builder, which is a huge help when you're getting a big campaign ready to go.